In-Vehicle Monitoring System (IVMS) Tracking: Everything You Need to Know

 ● Driver ID

-● Driver behaviors which can be monitored for compliance and oversight
+● Driver behaviors that can be monitored for compliance and oversight

 Why Do You Need An IVMS?